penn-repl/apply/index.md

 REPL (Research Experiences for Undergraduates in Programming Languages) is a summer program designed to expose students to research in programming languages and prepare them for graduate study in the field.
-Over the course of 10 weeks, REPL participants will conduct resarch with faculty and graduate students from [PLClub](https://www.cis.upenn.edu/~plclub/), Penn’s research group in programming languages.
+Over the course of 10 weeks, REPL participants will conduct research with faculty and graduate students from [PLClub](https://www.cis.upenn.edu/~plclub/), Penn’s research group in programming languages.
 Students will also attend [PLClub+](plclub+): a series of activities, seminars, and workshops intended to give them the tools they need